 Partners in Support

 Although they are often small and fragile, churches in priority areas are also key groups in tackling the causes and symptoms on poverty.
 In this area of work, the Priority Areas Committee supports churches to be as effective as possible in making a difference in their local community.
-Over the years, the Priority Areas Committee has sought to develop this work in partnership with others.
+Over the years, the Priority Areas Committee has sought to develop this work in partnership with others, , and in 2018 we worked with over 40 agencies within the Church and externally to deliver our programmes.
 Much of the work is supported by three organisations that the Committee has helped to establish.

 These are our close partner agencies:

 theGKexperience is a Youth Work Charity founded on the belief that young people are brilliant and that they all deserve the same opportunities in order to enable them to reach their potential.
 Youth workers and young leaders work together to support amazing young people facing challenges in their everyday lives.

 Faith in Community Scotland

 Faith in Community Scotland is an anti-poverty charity founded in 2005.
 It brings together a diverse team of people committed to change - local people living in Scotland's poorest communities, a team of dedicated staff and volunteers and a creative group of trustees drawn from different faith traditions.
 The work is undertaken through various different teams.

 The Transformation Team and Faith in Community Dundee both provide support, advice and training to local churches and other faith groups in the poorest communities in Glasgow and Dundee; FiSCAF – Faiths in Scotland Community Action Fund provides a range of grants to faith groups tackling poverty in Scotland's most fragile urban and rural communities; Faith in Throughcare provides support to churches and other groups working with people returning from short-term prison sentences into Scotland's poorest communities.